inUtil-Labs/inutil-labs.github.io/legal.md

     - Provide you with inUtil Labs' products and services
     - Log you into your account
     - Respond to your requests and questions
-    - Communicate upcoming Kwes events of interest or updates to our products and services
+    - Communicate upcoming inUtil Labs events of interest or updates to our products and services
     - Improve our products and services
     - Detect, prevent, and resolve security and technical issues
     - Fulfill the obligations outlined in the Services Agreement.